 Dodge built a straight-six, flathead engine from 1925 through the 1950s.
 By the 1950s, the company decided to build an all-new powerplant for its entry-level vehicles.
 Engineers designed another inline-six in both a 2.8-liter and 3.7-liter displacement.
 Rumor has it that vehicle designer Virgil Exner insisted on a low, “European” hood line for the early Plymouth Valiants.
 Therefore, engineers inclined (or “slanted”) the engine’s cylinder bank 30 degrees.

 Dodge first cast slant-six blocks out of aluminum.
 By the engine’s second year of production, the company switched to cast iron.
 The result is a thick, strong cylinder block that is partially responsible for the engine’s steadfast reputation.

 Rise of the GME T6 “Hurricane”

 Dodge replaced the slant-six with a V6 for the 1987 model year.
 Since then, Dodge has built several V6s.
 This includes the now ubiquitous Pentastar V6.
 But fans of the old inline-six Dodge engines were elated to hear of a new, turbocharged I6 in the works.

 The new twin-turbo straight-six belongs to the Stellantis global medium engine (GME) family.
 For this reason, it will share many design elements with the new I4 available in the Jeep Wrangler.
 Rumor has it that the new I6 will also be small enough to fit under the Wrangler’s hood.

-The rumored output goal for the Tornado is 400 horsepower.
+The rumored output goal for the Hurricane is 400 horsepower.
 This would require precise tuning of the twin turbos and perhaps an eTorque engine mild-hybrid setup, similar to the current Ram trucks.
 Such an engine could oust the 5.7-liter HEMI in whatever vehicle replaces the current canceled Charger chassis.

 What’s with all the six cylinders?